Welcome, Expedition Team!

 COMMUNICATIONS ON BOARD

 Remember that there is no internet on board, but you can send/receive short emails through the satellite phone via an offline email service called XGate.
 Please inform anyone planning to email you to keep their emails as short as possible, remove any previous message thread, not to use text formatting, email signatures or file attachments.
-Remember you’ll need to write out and bring with you any email addresses you want.
+Remember to bring with you any email addresses you want.

-If you would like to use the satellite phone, then the following charges apply:
+If you would like to use the satellite phone, the following charges apply and you will receive a bill upon departure:

 ELECTRICITY USAGE